myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 If you'd like additional information about the clients or you'd like to build from the source, you can visit [X2Go's official documentation](http://wiki.x2go.org/doku.php/download:start).

-Now that the desktop client is installed, we can configure its settings and connect to the X2Go server to use our remote XFCE desktop.
+Now that the desktop client is installed, we can configure its settings and connect to the X2Go server to use our remote MATE desktop.

 ## Step 5 — Connecting to the Remote Desktop